ertugrulgaripardic/Spring-Boot-Rest-Api-MySql/README.md

 # Spring Boot REST API with MySQL

 This project is a simple REST API built using Spring Boot, connected to a MySQL database.
-The API allows users to perform CRUD operations on a set of resources
+The API allows users to perform CRUD operations on a set of resources..

 ## Features